Latest Tweet

 PURPOSE

 The society is a forum for the exchange of information and it supports members in recording their local water towers and researching into their history.
-It hopes to share that work through these pages.
+It hopes to share that work through the pages of this blog.
 It has established reciprocal links with other bodies such as the Folly Fellowship and the DeutschWasserturm Gesellschaft.
 Internationale.

 WHAT IT DOES